 - Stands over 4” (12cm) tall without base plate.

-These new Itty Bittys from Hallmark are absolutely great for a small gift.
+These new Itty Bittys from Hallmark are absolutely great for a small gift, and make for a great alternative Easter gift.
 These small plush characters come in all sorts of designs, from Star Wars, DC Comics, Marvel, Scooby Doo and the Flintstones, so there is something for absolutely anyone.
 They are just 10cm tall and retail at £6.
 They can be purchased from Amazon or in store at Hallmark.

 Fred’s Box (Kids Subscription Box)

 Fred’s Box is a kids subscription box for children aged between 3 and 12 years old.
 Each month you will receive an age appropriate reading book, a pack of trading cards plus between 4 and 6 mystery gifts.
 They can also be purchased as a one off.
 The price of these is only £11.99 and Freddie loves getting his through the post each month.
 To read our full review please click here.

 I love the look of this Easter book.
 Captain Awesome and the Easter Egg Bandit is a perfect book choice for boys.
 To celebrate Easter, Eugene and his classmates decorate some eggs at school.
 Eugene’s is the most mighty of all!
 But when he enters the classroom the next day–GASP!–they’re gone!
 This is a case for Captain Awesome and the Sunnyview Superhero Squad.